ushinar/Workshops-Coordination-Script/README.md

-A script written in Google Appscript to facilitate me in organinizing the bilingual workshops schedule of a juggling convention.
+This is a script written in Google Appscript to facilitate me in organinizing the bilingual workshops schedule of a juggling convention.
 The script is bounded to a google sheet file depicting a table detailing loacation and time of every workshop.
 Users (workshop instructors) fill in the table with their workshops alongside pre filled notes describing the nature and details of their workshops (name, prop, level, description, etc.)
 After a set amnount of time the table is locked.
 The  scripts then parse these notes and convert them to: